This Step: Practice Driving

 If you haven’t already completed drivers ed, you must do so before taking your road test.

 B) Get on the Road

-During Stage 1, NM teens younger than 18 must also clock 50 hours of supervised driving practice.
-This includes ten hours of nighttime driving.
+During Stage 1, NM teens younger than 18 years old must also clock 50 hours of supervised driving practice.
+This includes 10 hours of nighttime driving.

 Keep track of your practice dates and times using the MVD’s GDL driving log.
 Your parent or guardian must sign this log before you submit it to the state when applying for your provisional license.